Links on Android Authority may earn us a commission. Learn more.

 Buying the right Android TV device for your needs

 You may also want to consider what you’ll use your device for.
-Some, like the Nvidia Shield TV, are better for gaming, while others, like the TiVo Stream 4K, are great for live TV.
-Google Nest users will also probably find themselves drawn to the Google Chromecast with Google TV just to keep things uniform.
+Like the Nvidia Shield TV, some are better for gaming, while others, like the TiVo Stream 4K, are great for live TV.
+Google Nest users will also probably find themselves drawn to the Google Chromecast with Google TV to keep things uniform.

 Best overall: Nvidia Shield TV

 Nvidia has long been known for its gaming chops, and now you can get a taste of them on your Android TV.
 It’s not the newest device on this list, having launched back in 2019, yet it remains the best example of Google’s operating system.
 The tube-shaped streaming device packs Dolby Atmos, Dolby Vision, and AI-powered content upscaling into a $149.99 package (although it goes on sale occasionally).

 Nvidia blended Dolby Vision, Dolby Atmos, and AI upscaling to create the top Android TV device.